pahadiahimanshu/pahadiahimanshu.github.io/_drafts/future-of-interactions-draft.md

 {% include figure.html src='fi-gestures.jpg' caption='Group of people showing how would they turn off the lights (credits – IDEO)' %}

 The way computers perceive visual information is an entirely different discussion.
-Computer scientists have been researching on computer vision for a fairly long amount of time.
+Computer scientists have been researching on computer vision for a fairly long time.
 Today, a computer can understand if you are stirring a coffee mug or opening the laptop.
 This itself is very fascinating because each image/frame is just a long list of binary digits that contain information about each pixel.

 {% include figure.html src='3-trn.gif' caption='Demo video of activity recognition using Temporal Relation Networks (credits – Bolei Zhou) ' %}